divalin757/dotfiles/README.md

 > ⚠️ Note: This repo is private and not intended for redistribution or public use.

 ## Credits & Inspiration

-Some configurations in this repo were originally adapted from:
+most configurations in this repo were originally adapted from:

 - [typecraft-dev/dotfiles](https://github.com/typecraft-dev/dotfiles)
 - [YouTube Video: Setup Guide](https://www.youtube.com/watch?v=omhJMH9lPPc&t=104s)